Details on this page:

 Said again: If older Adobe program Crop Tools have a Resolution field, then the Crop Tool will resample if you enter a dpi value (might resample to be smaller, or to be larger, which is good if you intended that, but you should be aware).
 If you use the Crop tool, but merely want to Crop, then you must leave the dpi field blank, and then the Crop tool will only crop to shape, and will not resample.
 Playing with it a little will quickly show this.

 Don't confuse Aspect Ratio and Crop Factor.
-They may sometimes have comparable numbers (both maybe 1.5 for example), but Aspect Ratio is about the SHAPE of the image or print, and Crop Factor is about the diagonal SIZE of the camera sensor (which affects enlargement magnification).
+They may sometimes have comparable numbers (both images may be near 1.5 Crop Factor for example), but Aspect Ratio is about the SHAPE of the image or print (normally not the same until cropped), and Crop Factor is about the diagonal SIZE of the camera sensor (which affects enlargement magnification).
+For example, an 4x5 inch and a 4x6 inch image are near the same Size but at not the same Shape, meaning one will not fit on the others paper shape, because one is 3:2 Aspect Ratio, and one is 1.25 Aspect Ratio (6/4 = 1.5, and 5/4 = 1.25).
+Aspect Ratio of the dimensions determines the shape.

 Aspect Ratio is the shape of the image (aspect is Not about "size").
 Aspect Ratio is the simple ratio of the images long side to its short side (in pixels or inches or mm, the ratio is the same idea).
 The Aspect Ratio of a 4x5 inch print and an 8x10 inch print are both 4:5, they are the same shape, and 4x5 can be enlarged 2x to exactly fit 8x10 paper.
 But for example, 4x6 is long and thin or 8x10 is shorter and wide (Aspect Ratio), so Not the same shape (and is independent of paper size).
 2x 4x6 is 8x12.
 It is naturally important when printing images on paper that the image shape (aspect ratio) matches the specified paper shape (its aspect ratio).
 Otherwise the image shape will not fit the paper shape exactly.
 Then most likely, the photo lab machine will print it so that it fills the paper, but some of the image is cropped away, missing off the edges of the paper (cut off heads, etc).
 It is far better if you see and plan and do this crop yourself, instead of the print lab machine doing it randomly (We have photo editor tools to make this be easy work).
 Another possibility if printing at home is that some of the paper area is left as blank white space (if shapes don't match).